Copywork Printables | Pockets of Copywork

 Pockets of Copywork is a copywork product created by Fortunately for You Books, which is a company I am co-owner of.
 Each set corresponds with a monthly theme.
 The work is divided into four weeks and each week into five days.
 When the child is finished, his work can be stored in a pocket he has put together.

 There are 49 different ones to choose from.
 The themes include monthly/seasonal, literature-based, and international.
 They are available at Currclick for $1.99 each.
-However, my email subscribers can get a discount code to try Pockets of Thanks for $.99.
+However, my email subscribers can get Pockets of Heritage for FREE.
 There is a form at the bottom of the post where you can sign up to get yours.

 How to Put a Pockets of Copywork Together